 5. Optimise your imagery for maximum persuasive power

 We saw in the example from G-Star that the use of imagery in popups can help tie in to the brand and be aspirational.
 Five Four Club use a photograph in their popup that matches the message.
 The popup reads, “Want to dress better for even less?”
 The photograph shows a well dressed man, slightly disheveled, in a semi-urban setting, that shoppers can relate to.

-Five Four Club’s popup adds a photograph that matches the message and tone of the text, selling the image of the well dressed man you could be.
+Five Four Club’s popup adds a photograph that matches the message of the text, selling the image of a man you could be.

 Create Value for Lasting Loyalty

 Two things will help you secure loyalty from your customers, a great product that offers them value and a user experience they want to revisit.

 By choosing better exit-intent technology that truly understands user behaviour and triggers your messaging at the right time, you’ll reduce the risk of annoying visitors and increase your chance of offering value.
 Follow my tips for designing captivating popups, testing different messaging and imagery to find the most persuasive nudge for your customers.